nus-cs2103-AY2223S2/tp/docs/team/bipbipboopboop.md

   - Designed the overall style of Vimification using CSS.
   - Integrated UI with backend.
   - Implemented the ability to shift focus seamlessly from one UI component to another.
+  - Implemented focus-shifting functionality of Vimificaiton between sub-components.

 - **UI-Commands**

-  - Implement a sub-type of commands called UiCommands.
+  - Implement a sub-type of commands called UiCommands to execute Commands that modifies the Ui.

 - **Testing**